systemd.slice — Slice unit configuration

 systemd-machined(1)

-are found in machine.slice
+are found in machine.slice, and user sessions

 handled by